stolostron/cert-policy-controller/README.md

       ```
   - Deploy controller to a cluster

-    The controller is deployed to a namespace defined in `KIND_NAMESPACE and monitors the namepace defined in `WATCH_NAMESPACE` for `CertificatePolicy` resources.
+    The controller is deployed to a namespace defined in `KIND_NAMESPACE` and monitors the namepace defined in `WATCH_NAMESPACE` for `CertificatePolicy` resources.

-    1. Create the deployment namespaces
+    1. Deploy the controller and related resources
        ```bash
-       make create-ns
+       make deploy
        ```

        The deployment namespaces are configurable with:
        ```bash
        export KIND_NAMESPACE=''  # (defaults to 'open-cluster-management-agent-addon')
        export WATCH_NAMESPACE=''       # (defaults to 'managed')
-       ```
-    2. Deploy the controller and related resources
-       ```bash
-       make deploy
        ```
     **NOTE:** Please be aware of the community's [deployment images](https://github.com/stolostron/community#deployment-images) special note.